truonglac95/EnyaExpo/README.md

 ## How to run on your mobile device

 Install the Expo App on your mobile device and run `expo start` on your computer's terminal.
-Basic usage and debugging instructions are given [here](https://docs.expo.io/versions/v36.0.0/workflow/expo-cli/).
+Basic usage and debugging instructions are given [here](https://docs.expo.io/versions/latest).

+## Learn more at Enya.ai/

+Here is [basic documentation](https://www.enya.ai/doc_start.html) for the Enya.ai framework and here is more information on this [example app](https://www.enya.ai/doc_app.html).